 Our wider expectations are outlined as follows.
-In order to have impact we will have a whole school focus on just one aspect each term.
+In order to have impact we will have a Perseverance, Fellowship, Courage, Respect, Understanding, Thankfulness whole school focus on just one aspect each term.
 All members of school staff are expected to support the children by reinforcing this one rule.
 All members of the school community will be made aware of this focus as outlined above.

-- a) In class children are expected to: - be smart, and wear correct uniform with shirts tucked in with ties worn in Year 5 & 6 - be ready for learning with the appropriate equipment - listen and concentrate when anyone is talking to the whole class. - respect the contributions of others - work sensibly with classmates, and support others in their learning - follow instructions from the staff b) In acts of worship all children are expected to:

-- walk in and out of the hall silently - stand in a class line before being asked to sit down together - listen silently and show respect for the Act of Worship

-- participate in singing - c) Moving around the school (including playtimes) everyone: - walks at all times on the left-hand side of the corridor in single file - talks quietly - holds the door open for those behind them - takes responsibility for keeping school tidy, picking up items from the floor and keeping cloakrooms and cubbyholes tidy - is respectful, with children giving way to adults where possible - d) Both within and outside of school, all pupils are expected to behave with respect to towards one another (peer to peer) and follow the school rules of respect. - e) In the event of home learning in response to partial or full school closure, pupils are expected to: - follow instructions provided by their teachers - engage with the learning in an age-appropriate manner - complete the learning tasks set
+- a) In class children are expected to: - be smart, and wear correct uniform with shirts tucked in with ties worn in Year 5 & 6 - be ready for learning with the appropriate equipment - listen and concentrate when anyone is talking to the whole class. - respect the contributions of others - work sensibly with classmates, and support others in their learning - follow instructions from the staff - b) In acts of worship all children are expected to: - walk in and out of the hall silently - listen silently and show respect for the Act of Worship - participate in singing - c) Moving around the school (including playtimes) everyone: - walks at all times on the left-hand side of the corridor in single file - talks quietly - holds the door open for those behind them - takes responsibility for keeping school tidy, picking up items from the floor and keeping cloakrooms and cubbyholes tidy - is respectful, with children giving way to adults where possible - d) Both within and outside of school, all pupils are expected to behave with respect totowards one another (peer to peer) and follow the school rules of respect. - e) In the event of home learning in response to partial or full school closure, pupils areexpected to: - follow instructions provided by their teachers - engage with the learning in an age-appropriate manner - complete the learning tasks set